 I feel like there aren't even enough baking days before the holidays for me to squeeze in everything I want to tell you and show you.
 It's a nice problem to have, all around.

-They're snappy without being fragile, and I appreciate that in a man.
+These cookies are snappy without being fragile, and I appreciate that in a man.
 Even if he is naked, except for those few buttons.
 They're lovely with a cup of tea, but I am partial to a nice, hot cup of homemade hot chocolate.
-Ooooh or egg nog.
-Oh egg nog is just the living end for me.

 A few cookie recommendations: